New Kitchen Project Showcase: "Going with the Grain"

 Inspired by this project?
 Visit our showroom at 423 Main North Road, Christchurch, or call 03 352 3457 to start planning your dream kitchen with Finesse Joinery.

-A kitchen with stainless steel appliances and a sink.
+A kitchen with white cabinets , stainless steel appliances and a large island.

 Show More